Legit-Labs/legitify/docs/policies/github/repository/repository_webhook_no_secret.md

 severity: LOW

 ### Description
-Webhooks that are not configured with a token authenticated to validate the origin of the request and could make your software vulnerable.
+Webhooks are not configured with an authenticated token to validate the origin of the request and could make your software vulnerable.

+### Threat Example(s)
+Not using a webhook secret makes the service receiving the webhook unable to determine the authenticity of the request.
+This allows attackers to masquerade as your repository, potentially creating an unstable or insecure state in other systems.

 ### Remediation